-Starting with the “bread-and-butter” end of the spectrum are a few handsome Datejusts with black and grey dials.
+Starting with the “bread-and-butter” end of the spectrum are a few handsome Datejusts with gold and silver dials.
 They’re typically more consumer-friendly rather than vintage, but a favorite nonetheless.
-On the more collectible side is a stunning 18K yellow gold Day-Date “President” shown in its original red box.
-At the top of the list is a ref.
+On the more collectible side is a ref.
 6263 Daytona, often called a “Big Red” because of the large Daytona writing above the subdial at 6 o’clock.
 It’s only around $60,000…but it’s extremely rare!
 The rest of the list falls in the middle of the price range with a few GMT-Masters, Submariners, and less common Oyster Perpetuals.

 Read the full story here: Monday Morning Find: 23 Incredible Rolex Watches

 Once you’ve educated yourself on what you’re hunting for, get hands on.
 Condition plays a huge part in pricing vintage watches.

 When buying vintage watches, original condition is vital.
 Check the serial number for the watch’s age and, if possible, make sure that the movement number lines up with the case vintage.

 Almost just as important as the watch itself; buy the seller before you buy the watch.
 Don’t be afraid to ask to talk to the seller on the phone.
 There are numerous watch sale forums online, but there are also reputable independent watch dealers, both local and online.
 While they tend to be more expensive, they also tend to sell better products — watches come with warranties and guarantees.